plyoung/EdGames/README.md

 # EdGames

 Games in the Unity Editor.
 Go `Window > Games` to open a game window.

+### Why?

+Cause I can :p

+It is a fun way to try out some game mechanics while also sharpening up my editor coding skills.

 Wanna tip me?
 Visit my [Patreon page](https://www.patreon.com/plyoung).